27 Brilliantly British Restaurants For Your London Bucketlist

 Bentley’s Oyster Bar & Grill

-Serving up Champagne and Oysters to the masses since 1916, Bentley’s Oyster Bar & Grill is a true British institution.
+Serving up Champagne and oysters to the masses since 1916, Bentley’s Oyster Bar & Grill is a true British institution.
 Headed up by Richard Corrigan since 2005, the team source the finest ingredients from local and artisan manufacturers who share Corrigan’s passion.

 On the menu you will find their signature stamp on British staples, like a classically luxurious fish pie, an over-the-top prawn cocktail and traditional fish and chips.